 When your professional and personal lives occur in the same location, you need to take care to organize that physical space in a way that is conducive to productivity for both parts of your life.

-Next pick the area where you will organize and process this information.
-It could be in the same area where it is accumulated.
-Or, it could be near your dedicated work space; just don’t mix it with your work-related papers.
-In this case it's OK to pull out your laptop and use the kitchen table, but create a space where all the needed items belong when you are not working on them.
+Pick the area where you will organize and process this information.
+It could be in the same area where it is accumulated, or it could be near your dedicated workspace.
+Just don’t mix it with your work-related papers.
+In this case, it's okay to pull out your laptop and use the kitchen table but create a space where all the needed items belong when you are not working on them.

-You maybe tempted to use your work computer to complete these tasks.
-And in fact, just like many of us don’t have extra rooms that can be exclusively used as home offices, we can’t all necessarily afford extra computer equipment.
-However, if at all possible use a tablet or another computer for personal use.
-If you are employed telecommuter, you may have already agreed that company equipment is not for personal use as part of your telework agreement.
-If you are a freelancer or home business owner, it may seem more efficient to have just one computer, but consider buying an inexpensive netbook or reusing an older computer.
-When you mix the personal and professional use of your computer, before long others in your family will be using it as well.
+You may be tempted to use your work computer to complete these tasks.
+Just like many of us don’t have extra rooms that can be exclusively used as home offices, we can’t all necessarily afford extra computer equipment.
+If at all possible, use a tablet or another computer for personal use.
+If you are an employed telecommuter, you may have already agreed that company equipment is not for personal use as part of your telework agreement.
+If you are a freelancer or home business owner, it may seem more efficient to have just one computer.
+But, consider buying an inexpensive netbook or reusing an older computer.
+When you mix the personal and professional use of your computer, before long, others in your family will be using it as well.